doitintl/iris3/README.md

 * `cron.yaml` lets you optionally change the timing for the Cloud Scheduler scheduled labelings.
 See App Engine documentation.

+# Uninstalling
+* See script `uninstall.sh`
+* Run `uninstall.sh -h` for help.
+* A full uninstall will also delete the custom role.
+You will then not be able to re-deploy unless you first either undelete the custom role or else give a new custom-role name at the top of `custom-iris-role.yaml`.,
 # Architecture

 * Iris runs in Google App Engine Standard Environment (Python 3).